 The leverage effect is not expected to exceed twice the value of the sub-fund's assets.
+The leverage is calculated using the total of the nominals (total nominal amounts of all derivatives in the portfolio divided by the current net asset value of the portfolio).
 However, the expected leverage indicated is not to be considered as an additional risk limit for the sub-fund.
+The core portfolio is not included in the leverage.